Search Local History Articles

 - Cowell Ranch House: within the grove of trees on High St., and now the Cardiff House at UCSC.
 The current UCSC main entrance is to the left of this grove.
 If anyone in 1906 had suggested putting 20,000 people here, with only the same two streets for access as in 1906 (High St. and Bay St.), they probably would have been laughed out of town.

-- High School: the old wooden High School building, with a tower, which burned down in 1914.
+- High School: the old wooden High School building, with a tower, which burned down in 1914, replaced by the present building in 1915.

 - Thomas Weeks House: large residence with a pointed turret, to the right of the high school, covered with ornate wooden trim.
-When the high school was rebuilt in 1915, the house was moved several blocks to its present location at 724 California St. Houses could be moved about in Santa Cruz during this period, and present locations may be different.
+When the high school was rebuilt in 1915, the house was moved several blocks to its present location at 724 California St., at the foot of Otis St. Houses could be moved about in Santa Cruz during this period, and present locations may be different.

 View larger image.